Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Introduction

 \section{Introduction}

-Federated Learning (FL) \cite{fedavg} has been widely acknowledged as a promising means to design large-scale distributed Artificial Intelligence (AI) applications, e.g., Artificial Intelligence of Things (AIoT) systems~\cite{tcad_zhang_2021,iot_haya_2022}, healthcare systems~\cite{cvpr_quande_2021,kdd_qian_2021}, and recommender systems~\cite{icassp_david_2019}.
-Unlike conventional Deep Learning (DL) methods, the cloud-client architecture based FL supports the collaborative training of a global DL model among clients without compromising their data privacy \cite{nips_naman_2021,aaai_bo_2022,aaai_chendi_2022}.
-In each FL training round, the cloud server first dispatches an intermediate model to its selected clients for local training and then gathers the corresponding gradients of trained models from clients for aggregation.
-In this way, only clients can touch their own raw data, thus client privacy is guaranteed.
-Although FL enables effective collaborative training towards a global optimal model for all the clients, when dealing with unevenly distributed data on clients, existing mainstream FL methods suffer from the problem of ``weight divergence''~\cite{kairouz2021advances}.
-Especially when the data on clients are non-IID (Identically and Independently Distributed)~\cite{infocom_hao_2020,iclr_2021_durmus}, the optimal directions of local models on clients and the aggregated global model on the cloud server are significantly inconsistent, resulting in serious inference performance degradation of the global model.
+Federated Learning (FL) \cite{fedavg,wang2023fedcda,li2023towards} has been widely acknowledged as a promising means to design large-scale distributed Artificial Intelligence (AI) applications, e.g., Artificial Intelligence of Things (AIoT) systems~\cite{tcad_zhang_2021,hu2023aiotml,wang2024feddse}, healthcare systems~\cite{kdd_qian_2021,adnan2022federated}, and recommender systems~\cite{tan2020federated,wen2023survey}.
+Unlike conventional Deep Learning (DL) methods, the cloud-client architecture based FL supports the collaborative training of a global DL model among clients without compromising their raw data~\cite{nips_naman_2021}.
+In each FL training round, the cloud server first dispatches the global model to its selected clients for local training and then gathers the corresponding gradients of trained models from clients for aggregation.
+In this way, clients can train a global model without sharing data.

+Although FL enables effective collaborative training among multiple clients while protecting data privacy, existing FL methods suffer from the problem of ``weight divergence''~\cite{kairouz2021advances}.
+Especially when the data on the clients are non-IID (Identically and Independently Distributed)~\cite{infocom_hao_2020,iclr_2021_durmus}, the optimal directions of local models on clients and the aggregated global model on the cloud server are significantly inconsistent, resulting in serious inference performance degradation of the global model.
+To improve FL performance in non-IID scenarios, various FL methods have been studied, e.g., client grouping-based methods~\cite{axiv_ming_2021}, global control variable-based methods~\cite{icml_scaffold,aaai_yutao_2021,fedprox}, Knowledge Distillation (KD)-based methods\cite{nips_tao_2020,icml_zhuangdi_2021,wang2023dafkd}, and mutation-based methods~\cite{hu2024fedmut}.
+The basic ideas of these solutions are to guide the local training on clients~\cite{icml_scaffold,aaai_yutao_2021} or adjust parameter weights for model aggregation~\cite{nips_tao_2020,icml_zhuangdi_2021}.